General Education Requirements

 Students must take at least one approved course that teaches mathematical and statistical skills.
 A student may satisfy this requirement by passing an approved course or by passing a higher-level mathematics course.

-To become more well-rounded members of the community, students are required to take a total of nine courses from the four knowledge domains.
+To become more well-rounded members of the community, students are required to take a total of nine courses from the knowledge domains.
 The coursework gives students exposure to fields of study outside their majors.
-Students are required to take:
+Three of those nine courses are considered “elective” courses.
+Electives must be distributed among two or more domains.
+Students are encouraged to complete a Communication domain course, CMST 1545 or CMST 2620 as an elective course.
+Completion of a Communication domain course is required for some programs.

 COURSE TITLE S.H.

-Select two courses from each of the four domains:
+Select two courses from each of the following domains as well as three elective courses:

-Natural Science (at least one of the courses must include a laboratory component)
+Natural Sciences (7s.h., at least one of the courses must include a laboratory component)

 Baccalaureate Degree General Education Requirements Summary